00

 Balancing Tradition and Innovation in GDM and Type 2 Management in Pregnancy

-How to balance safety, efficacy, and patient convenience in diabetes management
+How do we balance safety, efficacy, and patient convenience in diabetes management?

 Diabetes and the Placenta: From Microscope to Maternal Health